Winston-Lin/dziganto.github.io/_posts/2018-1-8-Linear-Regression-101-Basics.md

 Now you're likely wondering why anyone would choose to use a numerical approximation method like Gradient Descent when there exists an exact solution, but it turns out there is good reason for this.

-If your data is relatively small, meaning it will fit into memory, then the analytical solution is your best bet.
-If, however, your data is large and will not fit into memory, you're stuck unless you use a numerical approach like Gradient Descent.
+If your data is relatively small, meaning it will fit in memory, then the analytical solution is your best bet.
+If, however, your data is large and will not fit in memory, you're stuck unless you use a numerical approach like Gradient Descent.

 I won't go into any more detail on Gradient Descent here as that will be a discussion for another post.
 However, with the foundation of knowledge we have now, we can discuss how to find the intercept and slope terms.